Who are the Candidates in the Peruvian Election?

-Check out: Our 5-day Inca Trail.
+Check out: Our Treks into Machu Picchu!
 The best way to avoid the crowds, with fixed departure reduced price available!

 The two candidates that have been voted in for the second round couldn’t be more different from one another, in both policy and background.
 Keiko Fujimori is the daughter of an old Peruvian president, Alberto Fujimori, and Pedro Castillo is a school teacher in Cajamarca, Northern Peru.
 Keiko is a right-wing authoritarian, whereas Castillo is a left-wing nationalist.

 Who are the Candidates for the Peruvian Election?

 Pedro Castillo is a primary school teacher who is often seen riding his horse to debates, and rarely without his trademark wide-brimmed cowboy hat.
 He is also a socialist and a union leader and is well known for causing a political stir- in 2017 he led a teachers’ strike demanding improved conditions for teachers, most notably increased pay.
 This strike lasted for 75 days across the country and caused considerable chaos.

 In 2020, he became the leader of the political party Peru Libre, and this is where his political adventure all began.
 Castillo’s popularity barely rose throughout his campaigning and it wasn’t until the last moment, just two weeks before the election, did his popularity truly snowball.
 This snowball pushed Castillo into first place, with an incredible 16 points- much to many people’s dismay.